Rep2/in2iOSPlayground/Chapter 1: Getting started.md

 ## Playground

-Playground - noun: a place where people will play
+Playground - noun: a place where people can play

 Playground is Xcode tool, a place where developer can experiment with code.
 It is especially useful when getting familiar with a new programming language.
 The code compiles and is run at write time and errors are easy to notice and correct.